mayerantoine/udacity_operationalizing_ml_pipeline/README.md

 The best performing model was a VotingEnsemble.

 ## Architectural Diagram
-An architectual diagram of the project:
+An architectural diagram of the project:
-* Find the best model using Azure auto M, deploy the model and test it (using Azure Ml Studio portal)
+* Find the best model using Azure auto ML , deploy the model (using Azure Ml Studio portal) and test it (in command line)
 * Develop an Azure ML pipeline with all the steps for automation and reproducibility (Organizing and control via a notebook)

 <img src="diagram.png" width="460" heigth = "400"  alt="operationalizing pipeline"  style="float: left; margin-right: 10px;" />